 While coverage of Latinx issues, communities, and research is not regularly featured in mainstream print and broadcast media, entertainment media, or many traditional academic venues, in Chican@ and Latin@ Studies we know how vital access, representation, and voice in the digital sphere is for all underrepresented groups.
 Like the community newspapers, radio programs, and public access televisions shows created by Latinxs of previous generations to address Latinx issues, in today’s digital sphere multiple blogs, podcasts, websites, open educational resources, and online forums have emerged to share and distribute information, knowledge, and cultural entertainments among the diverse Latinx populations of the U.S.

-The projects featured on this site were created in the UW-Madison course CHICLA 520: Latinx Digital Publics, led by Professor Theresa Delgadillo.
-This course joins in exploring the digital sphere as a location for sharing and distributing research in Latinx Studies both within and beyond the academy.
+This site features digital projects created by students in the UW-Madison course CHICLA 520: Latinx Digital Publics, led by Professor Theresa Delgadillo.
+This course joins in exploring the digital sphere as a site of human interaction and a location for sharing and distributing research in Latinx Studies both within and beyond the academy.
 We invite you to read and share these digital research projects.
 Follow the links below to learn more about these topics.
 Each project is listed below for citation in your own essay, article, book, or webpage.